melezhik/cv/README.md

 **Jan-2007 - Dec-2014**

-Lead devops engineer.
+Lead Backend Engineer.
 Adriver LTD. Russia.
 Saint-Petersburg.

 Backend development for a large advertisement platform using PostgreSQL, MySQL, Perl, FastCGI and nginx.
 Development of an internal billing system using PostgreSQL and Perl.
 Development of a vast internal build system to radically simplify deployments of dozens applications to dozens of servers  using Ruby, Ruby on Rails, chef.